Hawkeye 10 Conference: Conference History

 In 1930, Creston approached Little Ten Conference members Atlantic, Clarinda, Red Oak, Shenandoah, and Villisca about breaking away from the conference to create their own league.
 The conference at the time consisted of those schools plus Bedford, Corning, Glenwood, and Sidney.
 During a meeting in Villisca on February 15, 1930, the schools decided to make it official.
 Soon after, The Little Six named was changed to the Hawkeye Six.

 The 1930 track meet at Red Oak was the first official event, with Shenandoah claiming the first title in league history.
 Creston and Red Oak would tie for the football conference championship in the fall of '30.

 In 1946 the conference went through their first phase of expansion when Corning was admitted, making the conference the Hawkeye Seven.
 Glenwood would follow in 1951, making it the Hawkeye Eight.

 In 1962, Villisca withdrew from the conference to found the Tall Corn Conference, and Council Bluffs, Abraham Lincoln applied for membership, but was denied.
 Harlan would be invited at this time, but turned down an invitation to stay in the Midwest Conference.

 In the fall of 1963, Lewis Central applied for membership, but was denied.
 The same happened in 1966 when St. Albert's Catholic and Maryville, Missouri both applied for membership and were denied.

 Moving forward to 1968, Corning announced they would be leaving the conference in 1970 for the Tall Corn Conference as well.
 Lewis Central was soon admitted in 1970, and Harlan the following year.

 The conference was known as the Hawkeye Eight until 1993 when Kuemper Catholic and Denison, recently partnered with Schelswig, joined.
 Beginning in the fall of 2013, St. Albert's Catholic finally became a member school as well, giving the conference 11 schools.

 In 2017, the Missouri River Conference sent letters inviting both Lewis Central and Glenwood to join.
 Both schools declined.

-In June 2025, The Missouri River Activities Conference (MRAC) offered Lewis Central to join their conference again, this time Lewis Central accepted.
-The Titans will join the MRAC for the 2026-2027 school year.

-On August 19, 2025, Shenandoah Community School District announced it would be leaving the Hawkeye 10 for the Western Iowa Conference for the 2026-2027 school year.

-On August 26, 2025, Treynor Community School District announced it had declined an invitation to join the Hawkeye 10.
-Treynor currently plays in the Western Iowa Conference and has an enrollment of 195.